Focus on Medicare

 Community Rated (or No-age-rated)

-Every Medicare supplement insured person is required to pay monthly premium, regardless of age.
+Every Medicare supplement insured person is required to pay a monthly premium, regardless of age.

 Premium is independent of age, so they are not increased with age.
-Premiums are affected by other reasons such as inflation.
+Premiums are affected by other factors such as inflation.

-Mr. Gary enrolled in supplement plan as he turned 65 and is paying $165 as monthly premium.
+Mr. Jones enrolled in a supplement plan as he turned 65 and is paying $165 as monthly premium.

-Mrs. Janet buys the same policy at 72 but she still pays the same premium.
+Mrs. Davies buys the same policy at 72 but she still pays the same premium.
 The rates are entirely dependent on age.

 Issue age rated (or entry age rated)